laravel/docs/controllers.md

 #### Scoping Nested Resources

 Laravel's [implicit model binding](/docs/{{version}}/routing#implicit-model-binding-scoping) feature can automatically scope nested bindings such that the resolved child model is confirmed to belong to the parent model.
-By using the `scoped` method when defining your nested resource, you may enabling automatic scoping as well as instruct Laravel which field the child resource should be retrieved by:
+By using the `scoped` method when defining your nested resource, you may enable automatic scoping as well as instruct Laravel which field the child resource should be retrieved by:

     Route::resource('photos.comments', PhotoCommentController::class)->scoped([
         'comment' => 'slug',